LLNL researchers predict the movement of radioactive isotopes above and below Earth’s surface, fostering long-term environmental stewardship.

 Our field observations take place at sites representing diverse ecosystems, enabling us to study the connection between specific environmental conditions and actinide mobility.
 Our field sites include:

-- Water drainage ponds at a nuclear testing site (Nevada National Security Site, Nevada, USA).
+- Water drainage ponds at a nuclear testing site.

-- Reactor cooling ponds linked to a river system (Savannah River Site, South Carolina, USA).
+- Reactor cooling ponds linked to a river system.

-- An estuary located near a processing facility, where freshwater meets seawater (Ravenglass Estuary, United Kingdom).
+- An estuary located near a processing facility, where freshwater meets seawater.

-- A waste site in the vadose zone, where flow rates and chemical reactions typically control how rapidly contaminants enter groundwater (Hanford Site, Washington, USA).
+- A contaminated vadose zone, located between the land surface and an aquifier, where flow rates and chemical reactions determine how rapidly contaminants enter the groundwater.

 Environmental radiochemistry research at LLNL also includes a wide range of isotope geochemistry research, such as studying the composition of the Earth’s mantle and developing new methods to study underground aquifers and other freshwater resources.